Our COVID-19 Rapid

 Given the ongoing nature of this pandemic, we are regularly assessing any potential impact to our business, including aspects of product supply, clinical development and commercial operations.
 We will share material updates as warranted.

 Our first priority is to protect the health and safety of our colleagues and ensure the continuity of our business.
 We are monitoring the pandemic situation closely and have established a senior response committee to assess our guidance continually.
 Currently, many of our colleagues are working from home if their job allows it.
-We have taken additional precautionary measures to protect our critical laboratory and manufacturing colleagues whose jobs require they be on site.
+We have taken additional health and safety precautions to protect our critical laboratory and manufacturing colleagues whose jobs require they be on site.
+These include alternating shift schedules to reduce density on site, a mask requirement on campus, provision of masks and other personal protective equipment, health monitoring for on site colleagues, and physical modifications to office and lab spaces.
+We are also providing regular on site testing for all colleagues working at our Tarrytown campus.

 Regeneron conducts clinical trials in multiple countries across the world.
-We are evaluating impact of the COVID-19 pandemic on an individual trial basis and expect fully-recruited clinical studies to remain generally on track.
-After briefly pausing new enrollment in certain studies due to the pandemic, enrollment in ongoing clinical studies is now resuming as regions relax their restrictions and health care resources become more available for non-COVID19 activities.
-We continue to work closely with regulators to follow recent Health Authority and Regulatory Agency issued guidances as it pertains to clinical trial operations.
+We continue to evaluate the impact of the COVID-19 pandemic on an individual clinical trial basis and expect fully-recruited clinical studies to remain generally on track.
+After briefly pausing new enrollment in certain studies due to the pandemic, enrollment in both new and ongoing clinical studies started to resume as regions relaxed their restrictions and healthcare resources started to become more available for non-COVID-19 activities.
+However, there has been a resurgence of COVID-19 cases in many regions across the world, and any resurgence in the regions where we or our collaborators conduct clinical trials may require timeline adjustments for potentially impacted studies.
+We continue to work closely with regulators to follow recent Health Authority and Regulatory Agency issued guidances as they pertain to clinical trial operations.

 Supply chain & market supply:

 As a matter of practice, we are always working to ensure the stability of our supply chain and maintain adequate market supply for all commercialized products.
-Our raw material supplies and contract manufacturing support have remained stable despite the current pandemic situation.
-In order to enable the U.S. manufacturing site to produce large-scale quantities of REGN-COV2, we are working with the FDA to accelerate licensing of additional commercial products manufactured at our Ireland facility.
+We maintain adequate market supply for all our commercialized products, and our raw material supplies and contract manufacturing support have remained stable despite the current pandemic situation.
+In order to enable the U.S. manufacturing site to produce large-scale quantities of REGN-COV2, we have worked with regulatory authorities to accelerate licensing of additional commercial products to be manufactured at our Ireland facility.

 Supporting our communities: